Pennsylvania Fly Fishing 3 min read

 Best Spots to Fish Hickory Creek

 The lower section of West Hickory Creek can be accessed from township roads off of State Route 62 (see map).
-The 1.7 mile delayed harvest, artificial lure only section on East Hickory Creek is located between the mouths of Otter and Queen Creeks.
+The 1.7-mile delayed harvest, artificial lure-only section of East Hickory Creek is located between the mouths of Otter and Queen Creeks.

 The Hickory Creek Wilderness Area is located upstream of Forest Road 119.
 While no fish are stocked in the Wilderness section of East Hickory Creek, native brook trout and wild brown trout reside there.
 Middle Hickory Creek also flows through the Wilderness area and is worth exploring.